Sebiworld/AppApi/README.md

 ### Endpoint

-Currently the endpoint for the api is hardcoded to `/api`.
+The default endpoint for the API is `/api`.
 That means a page with the name `api` is not going to work if you`ve installed this module.
-I might make the endpoint configurable via module settings in the future.
+However, the endpoint is configurable in the module settings (falls back to `api` if no value is present)

 ### JWT Auth